Studying at The Florey

 Professional development

-We believe that being a scientist is more than just doing research.
-We offer a wide range of seminars, workshops and professional development opportunities to help our students excel in their studies and beyond – including producing high-quality theses alongside peer-reviewed publications.
-Through research, mentoring and career-relevant activities, we want our students to become the next scientific leaders, ready to advance future brain research.
+We believe that being a scientist is more than doing research.
+We offer a wide range of seminars, workshops and professional development opportunities.
+These help our students excel – including producing high-quality theses alongside peer-reviewed publications.

 -